KeisGSmit/PrideHackathon/README.md

 [Here is the wireframe for desktop for this project](src/docs/wireframes.pdf).

 ### Features
-* There is a copyright function at the bottom that audomatically updates to the current year.
+* There is a copyright function at the bottom that automatically updates to the current year.
 * There is a hide / show function to show or hide the information for each date on click.
 * There is also an embedded Spotify player on the Community page, with podcasts on relating to the LGBTQ+ Community.